How to Improve the FamilySearch Family Tree by Applying the Genealogical Proof Standard

 FS Family Tree Application

 An alternative to the research log, would be to simply “Add a New Discussion.”
 Notes can be deleted by anyone, but discussions can only be deleted by the submitter.
 In the screenshot below, you can see where I have added a new discussion explaining where his actual birth and death information originated.
 Because I added the discussion, I can also delete it.
 No one else would have the delete option appear.
-I could add a new discussion for locating the marriage certificate and list the counties I have searched.
-The beauty of beginning a discussion is that other researchers can see what I’m doing and help with the research, give suggestions of further research, or add sources they’ve checked.
+The beauty of beginning a discussion is that other researchers can see what I’m doing and help with the research, give suggestions of further research, or add sources they have checked.

 GPS Component 2: “Complete and Accurate Citations”